 Office Space and Serviced Offices in King's Cross

 Looking for serviced offices in King’s Cross, London?
-It’s an area with very stylish office space for rent which still manages to present a professional image.
-Being less creative and relaxed than co-working spaces, ideal for start-up companies, Kings Cross office space is contemporary in a sophisticated way.
+It’s an area with very stylish office space for rent, which still manages to present a professional business image.
+Being less creative and relaxed than co-working spaces ideal for start-up companies, King’s Cross office space is contemporary in a sophisticated way.
 A mix of companies can be found within the area and a range of large complexes have been erected throughout the locality in recent years (Google is planning its UK headquarters for King’s Cross).
-Having great transport links reaching all around London and the wider country makes this area well suited to businesses that have a lot of distant clients or for industries such as media and journalism which will sometimes require a lot of travelling from reporters and journalists.
-The key to these chic serviced offices is neutral colouring, using natural detailing such as wooden wall panels to add style and individuality.
+Having great transport links reaching all around London and the wider country makes King’s Cross well-suited to businesses that have a lot of distant clients, or for industries such as media and journalism which can require a lot of travelling from reporters and journalists.
+The key to these chic serviced offices is neutral colouring using natural detailing, such as wooden wall panels to add style and individuality.

-Differing greatly from many other locations in London this area of the city is extremely modern and consists of brand new developments from entertainment, leisure, culture, fine dining and of course unique King’s Cross offices to let or rent.
+Differing greatly from many other locations in London, this area of the city is extremely modern and consists of brand new developments from entertainment, leisure, culture, fine dining and of course unique King’s Cross offices to let or rent.
 The whole area is still under development and there are plans to continue transforming the landscape in the near future (such as Google’s UK headquarters).

-King’s Cross office space is highly desirable due to the up and coming culture within the locality, its fantastic transport links and brand new amenities.
-It has only been since 2006 that serious development has begun here and it is a truly individual part of London with companies such as Google, Louis Vuitton, Universal Music and Havas having since pitched here.
+King’s Cross office space is highly desirable due to the up-and-coming culture within the locality, its fantastic transport links and brand new amenities.
+It has only been since 2006 that serious office development has begun here.
+It’s a truly individual part of London with companies such as Google, Louis Vuitton, Universal Music and Havas having since pitched here.
 Searching for an office to rent in King’s Cross is the perfect reason to explore this distinct part of London.

 However, there is currently a wide range of superb restaurants already within the area to choose from.
 The Greek Larder, for example, brings fabulous tastes of the Eastern Mediterranean from unique food producers right to the heart of England.
 Looking out over the beautiful scenes of Regent’s Canal, the flavours produced are as charming as its surroundings and the cooking favours traditional recipes and street foods common in Athens.
 Wine within this delightful restaurant is also impressive with Greek indigenous wines made by true artisans from the classic to the rare and the café, with stout Greek coffee, mouth-watering cakes and pastries as well as tea leaves from the mountains, definitely cannot be ignored.

 Kings Cross and St. Pancras train station is possibly the most impressive and well-connected in the whole country.
 It sits within a recently renovated and awe-inspiring Victorian Structure designed to cope with the unprecedented numbers which travel on the railways daily.
 Services which run from the station include East Midlands Trains, Southeastern trains, Thameslink and bus services as well as the Eurostar which directly connects London and Paris in just over three hours; the King’s Cross St. Pancras Underground Station tube station provides direct access to the Circle, Hammersmith & City, Metropolitan, Northern, Piccadilly, and Victoria lines.
-Euston station is also within walking distance from the Kings Cross area which also has very impressive links to the wider city and wider country including Virgin Trains and Overground services.
-There is nowhere in London with better transport connections than Kings Cross.
+Euston station is also within walking distance from the King’s Cross area and also has very impressive links to the wider city and wider country (including Virgin Trains and Overground services).
+There is nowhere in London with better transport connections than King’s Cross.

-As a very newly developed section of the city this location encompasses everything that is wonderful about modern age culture and architecture including art and garden spaces.
-One creative attraction of this area is that of Jacques Rival’s IFO – Identified Flying Object which hangs nine meters above Battle Bridge Place.
-The giant bird cage is grounded the majority of the time however is raised for special occasions where it showcases its full visionary brilliance lighting up the area in a neon colour display.
+As a very newly developed section of the city, this location encompasses everything that is wonderful about modern age culture and architecture (including art and garden spaces).
+One creative attraction of this area is that of Jacques Rival’s IFO – Identified Flying Object, which hangs nine metres above Battle Bridge Place.
+The giant bird cage is grounded the majority of the time, however is raised for special occasions where it showcases its full visionary brilliance lighting up the area in a neon colour display.
 The bars are wide enough for the public to enter the cage and enjoy using the central swing however it is usually filled with street performers and such entertainers throughout the day.

-Widespread throughout London is that of our beloved theatres which are as popular now as they ever were in the Victorian Era, so of course it makes sense that one be built amongst the other brilliant entertainment in King’s Cross.
+Widespread throughout London is that of our beloved theatres, which are as popular now as they ever were in the Victorian Era.
+So, of course it makes sense that one theatre be built amongst the other brilliant entertainment in King’s Cross.
 The King’s Cross Theatre was opened in December 2014 and is a shiny sparkly new hub of glitter and extravagance.
 Opening to sell out performances of the Railway Children the theatre was an immediate success in the area and provides guests with a bespoke experience which older venues cannot supply, climate control, plush furnishings and an experiential bar are just some of its tailored facilities.